ProfMoo/roon-to-koito/README.md

 Convert monthly Roon Excel exports into Koito-importable Spotify Extended Streaming History JSON.

-Roon clearly has a real `My History` view, but that data is not exposed through Roon's public extension API in a way that is practical to export reliably.
+Roon has a `My History` tab, which clearly shows that the data IS stored in the DB.
+However, that data is not exposed through Roon's public extension API.

 ![Roon My History](history.png)

-Because of that, this tool takes monthly Excel exports and turns them into Koito import files instead of trying to scrape Roon's private internals.
-The Excel exports are made by creating a playlist of each month's play history manually in Roon and then exporting the playlist.
+Because of the lack of API support, this tool accepts manually generated monthly Excel exports and turns them into files that Koito can understand for importing.
+The Excel exports are made by creating a playlist of each month's play history manually in Roon and then exporting the playlist (idea from [this thread](https://community.roonlabs.com/t/is-there-a-way-to-export-roon-history/8665/11)).

-This is designed for workbook files named like `May 2021 Play History.xlsx`.
-The name comes from the playlist name I manually create/type.
+The script expects the monthly Excel reports to be in the format: `May 2021 Play History.xlsx`.
+The name comes from the playlist name I manually type when creating them.

 ## Usage